USGS-WiM/StreamStats-National/README.md

 3. Do the work
     - While you work, you may wish to have the app running with live reload.
 Run `ng serve` to do so.
 4. Write tests for the work
     - This is a critical step.
-STNWeb2 uses the [Jasmine library](https://jasmine.github.io/) for unit testing.
+StreamStats-National uses the [Jasmine library](https://jasmine.github.io/) for unit testing.
 Please refer there for docs and examples.
 Also refer to the [Angular testing guide](https://angular.io/guide/testing).
 5. Run the tests to be sure they all pass and that the overall thresholds are met: `ng test`
 6. Be sure the app runs in the browser without errors: `ng serve`
 7. Ensure the app builds without error: `ng build`